This form can release a child’s dependency exemption to the noncustodial parent

 Releasing a dependency exemption is just one sliver of the many issues that make preparing taxes a massive headache.
 RapidTax can make sure you get all the tax breaks your dependents entitle you to and much more.

-Tags: dependentsThis entry was posted on Monday, March 25th, 2013 at 3:34 pm and is filed under Tax Tips.
+Tags: dependentsThis entry was posted on Monday, March 25th, 2013 at 3:34 pm and is filed under Tax Forms.